 - Daily leash walks when your puppy is old enough to go out are important to help them use up some physical as well as mental energy.

 - Use rewards and remember – there has to be something in it for the dog.
 Dogs, like people, learn fastest when the reward is given immediately, is very desirable and given every time.
 Once your dog knows what you expect of them, they will remember what is expected longer if you reward them intermittently.

 - Be consistent in your training.
 If your dog is allowed to jump up sometimes and not at others, it is very difficult for them to learn what you expect of them.

 - There is no need to shout if your puppy is disobedient.
 Their hearing is four times better than yours!

 - Every day try to touch your puppy all over.
 Look in their ears, in their mouth and clean their teeth so that they learn that these are tolerable, even fun, but certainly not frightening experiences.
 Reward them when they are relaxed.
 Remember, if they won’t let you look in their ears when there is no problem it will make it very difficult for you need to put eardrops in later.

 - When doing anything with your puppy be positive and use lavish praise and reward.

 - Most importantly, HAVE FUN and enjoy your new puppy!

 By using short, easy steps and lots of patience your puppy will quickly learn what is expected of them, and remember, training is forever.

-This content is edited from content that was originally published by Australian Small Animal Veterinarians (ASAV), a special interest group of The Australian Veterinary Association.
+This content was originally published by Australian Small Animal Veterinarians (ASAV), a special interest group of The Australian Veterinary Association.